-The Z-NET Blueprint is the model that has been created for towns and villages to be able to assess and design their Z-NET plan ~ to achieve the goal of 100% renewable energy.
+The Z-NET Blueprint is the model that has been created for rural towns, villages and regions to be able to assess and design their Z-NET plan ~ to achieve the goal of 100% renewable energy and beyond.
 It sets out the approach taken, the logic and principles applied in assessing options and the framework used for developing the implementation plan.

 Uralla Case Study

-The Z-NET Blueprint was developed at the same time as creating a plan for Uralla ~ the Z-NET Case Study Town.
+The original Z-NET Blueprint was developed at the same time as creating a plan for Uralla ~ the Z-NET Case Study Town.
 This approach has given the model a very practical and ‘real world’ grounding, and includes a business case assessment to quantify the costs, benefits, opportunities and risks of the various options available.

 Creation of Uralla’s Plan was funded by the NSW Office of Environment & Heritage.

 Becoming a Z-NET requires a path that’s ambitious, realisable and in the long-term interests of each local community.
 To do this, it needs to be technically and practically feasible, financially viable and desirable to the local and wider community.
 The approach taken has been to carefully consider the context, identify all possible options and assess whether they will work and then resolve how they are best implemented.

 The first step is to understand the context, which includes identifying the characteristics of the location and the community and its existing energy use.
 The context defines current and future energy requirements, identifies opportunities and highlights issues that present limitations or risks.

 What’s possible and will it work?